 Treat your staff as though they are part of a team.
 The old acronym couldn’t be truer -Together Everyone Achieves More!
 Yes, you may have different roles within the organisation but make sure you are working alongside them to reach company goals.
 Don’t expect instructors to do anything you wouldn’t do yourself or haven’t done in the past.
 Be present at the pool when you can and be involved in the program you provide.

 - Provide training, a swim instructor certification and support

 It is important to provide instructors with appropriate training for their job description, potentially even a swim instructor certification.
 If staff members continually put in a position where they are unsure of what is expected of them or given tasks they have not been trained to do, it will make their job stressful and unhappy.
 We provide feedback for our instructors each swimming block or term throughout the year.
 This gives us an opportunity to identify areas where instructors need work and we can tailor our in-house professional development training sessions to suit the needs of the team.
 It can also identify where instructors are excelling and you can give them recognition for a job well done.

 Everyone loves to feel appreciated.
 Make sure your team knows how much you value the work that they do.
 This can be done through bonuses, movie vouchers or other thoughtful gifts that can be presented at staff training, meetings or personally as you see fit.
 While a gift can be nice, never underestimate the power of words.
 If you notice someone has done a great job, immediately.
 Say, “thank you for your efforts you are doing an amazing job!”

-How do you get the most out of your teaching team?
+How do you get the most out of your swim instructor team?
 Please share in the comments below.